Accessing SRA in the Cloud

 As part of the STRIDES initiative, the NIH has moved the SRA to the cloud.
 This includes the metadata, and the whole SRA archive.
 Here, I show how to set up a new instance to access the sequence read archive in the cloud.
 In a separate post, we’ll explore getting the metadata out of bigtable.

 NOTE: There is a gotcha with this, which I keep forgetting!
 For AWS you must be in the US East (N. Virginia) us-east-1 region.
-For GCP you can be in any US region and any zone within the US region.
+For GCP you can must be in US East (S. Carolina) us-east-1 region.

 For this example, I am using Google Cloud Computing.
 The data is also currently available on AWS, and setting it up is essentially the same (except using the AWS tab below).